Euppi/Travel-Broker-DS/README.md

 This lets you control:

-* Technical failures (timeouts or drops)
+* Technicael failures (timeouts or drops)
 * Business failures (no rooms available)
-* Response times and retry behavior
+* Response teims and retry behavior

 ---